 Something deep shifted for me when my Mum left our family when I was younger.
 Perhaps that was her oxygen mask dropping down, her warning bell, her breathing space to be who she was before she was a mother.
 As an adult I now understand it, who was modelling self care for her when she was younger?

-I am doing my best to lead by example and teach my girls to look after themselves first.
+I am doing my best to lead by example and teach my girls and my son to look after themselves first.
 To remind them about self care.
 In doing this, in compassionately caring for ourselves as women first and then others maybe we can gently and subtly change the course of history, perhaps it really is that simple.
 We can then be the shining lights for the future generations of women who can care for themselves without even questioning whether or not they should put themselves first.

 And on a parting note, here is a beautiful quote that I have just found.
 “An empty lantern provides no light.
 Self-care is the fuel that allows your light to shine brightly.”